cmang/gifterm/README.md

 # Gifterm

 This program plays animated GIF files in text terminals, such as a Linux console, OS X Terminal or Windows DOS console.
 It can also view other image files (jpeg, png, bmp, etc).
+Images render as ASCII art and/or Unicode art, with various customizability.

 ## Requirements